 - 2019- After many protest movements, Angola removed a colonial-era law prohibiting same-sex relationships, which was instituted by Portuguese colonists.

-As always, while we celebrate Black history this month, we must also ask how this is prioritised the rest of the year at our companies.
+As always, while we celebrate Black history this month, we must also ask how this is prioritized for the rest of the year at our companies.

 - What are we doing to ensure we are listening to a plurality of Black voices and ideas?

-- How are we elevating and valorising Black scholarship and knowledge-production?
+- How are we elevating and valorizing Black scholarship and knowledge production?